Ghillermo/CircuitPatchEditor/README.md

 Plug jack into MIDI IN, connect to http://192.168.1.4 (or the IP you've chosen).
 Set Circuit to listen to channel one if it isn't (press shift+sessions while turning on, make sure top left pad is lit).
 Touch the sliders and they'll immediately affect your synth.

 PENDING:
-Add NRPNs, add Switches, select channel, save to memory.
+Testing!
+Switches, select channe, better UI, More Knob assign options.
+Did I say testing?